-Keywords: Discipline Maneuver, Social Flaws, Public Elementary Schools, Descriptive-Correlational, Education
+Keywords: Discipline Maneuver, Social Flaws, Public Elementary Schools, Descriptive-Correlational, Education.

 1. INTRODUCTION

 In recent years, public elementary schools have witnessed a growing concern over students’ social flaws, including disrespectful behavior, lack of empathy, bullying, disobedience, and a general decline in moral values.
 These behavioral issues not only disrupt classroom management but also hinder the overall development and learning experience of all students (Bara, 2024).
 The persistence of such negative social behaviors can lead to long-term academic failure, peer conflict, and emotional instability (Jianget al., 2022).
 Addressing these social flaws is essential, as early intervention at the elementary level plays a vital role in shaping a child's future attitude, discipline, and societal contributions.